raspberrypilearning/disco-dance-floor/en/step_4.md

 --- /task ---

-### Add the spotlight controller

 --- task ---
+**Test:** 'Play' your project to see the spotlight over the ball.
+Use the keys to move the ball.
+The spotlight will stay in the same position.

+--- /task ---

+### Make the spotlight follow the ball

+--- task ---

-Go to the 'Hierarchy' window and select the 'Ball' GameObject.
+Go to the 'Hierarchy' window and select the **Ball** GameObject.

 In the 'Inspector' window, go to 'Add Component' and search for 'Script' and choose 'NewScript'.